Pregnancy after tubal reversal: How long before I will be ready to try to conceive?

 Click here for discharge instructions after Adiana, Essure and tubal reversal surgery.

-Unless your reversal is particularly difficult, you may try as soon as you like.
+Unless your reversal is particularly difficult, you may try as soon as possible.
 We have patients who have successfully conceived in the same cycle as their tubal reversal surgery.
-We will tell you after your reversal if you need to wait before trying and you will be given detailed instructions before you go home.
+We will tell you after your reversal if you need to wait before trying, and you will be given detailed instructions before you go home.

 What do I do if I think I’m pregnant?